Can you get a credit card if you're unemployed?

 Can I get a credit card if I have a low income?

-However, be mindful that cards for people with lower incomes will typically feature lower credit limits and higher interest rates.
+Be mindful that cards for people with lower incomes will typically feature lower credit limits and higher interest rates.

 What are my alternatives to a credit card if I'm unemployed?

-A credit card shouldn’t be seen as a long-term borrowing solution.
-But they can be a useful way of managing your spending on a month-by-month basis.
 If you need to borrow money longer term, you could look at a personal, secured or guarantor loans.
 There are also providers who specialise in loans for those with bad credit.

 Before you take out any credit be confident it is affordable and you have the means to pay it back.
 Otherwise, you could risk slipping further into debt.
+If you're worried about money and it’s effecting your mental health, visit our Money Talks hub for guides and support.